-Graduate schemes are notoriously competitive so it’s important that you make your application stand out from the crowd.
-Below are some top tips to help you achieve this:
+Graduate schemes are notoriously competitive so it’s important you make your application stand out in a crowded job market.
+Here are some pointers to help you achieve this:

-5. Be Truthful in your Application.
 It’s important to remember that your application form is just a passport to the next stage when you can demonstrate what you’re really made of!
-Despite this make sure you can back up what you put in your application in the interview and assessment centre.
-If you have said you’re highly numerate then you need to achieve a good score in your numerical reasoning test.
-After submitting your applications forms the next stage of a graduate scheme application will either be a telephone interview or online psychometric tests, but almost all schemes will include a competency interview at some point in the process so do make sure that you don’t over state anything that the hiring manager will no doubt probe at interview.
-If you need help with preparing for your interview you can find it here.
+Nonetheless, you should always be able to back up anything you include in your application in the interview and/or assessment centre stages.
+If you have said you’re highly numerate, then you need to achieve a great score in your numerical reasoning test.
+After submitting your application, the next stage of a graduate scheme application will likely be either a telephone interview or online psychometric tests.
+Whatever the exact process, almost all schemes will include a competency interview at some point, so be careful not to overstate anything that the hiring manager will probe during interviews.
+If you need help preparing for your interview, you can find it here.

-6. Be yourself – Hiring managers or HR recruitment managers will likely be reading a lot of application forms, so make every word count and make sure you include some personality in it!
+Hiring managers and HR recruitment managers will be reading a lot of application forms, so make every word count and ensure you let your personality shine!